 If you answered “yes” to any of these questions, MassEdCO, Inc.’s Educational Opportunity Centers offer resources to assist you.

-The Educational Opportunity Centers for Massachusetts provide:
+The Educational Opportunity Centers provide:

 - Postsecondary education access services to primarily low-income nontraditional students and adults (age 19 and above) who are interested in furthering their education

 - Career exploration and advising, using technology and a variety of assessment tools provided to ensure that an education placement will be appropriate to the client's ultimate career goals

 - Financial aid assistance, including scholarship searches and application assistance

 - Referrals to other academic support services